In the guide

 - anything said or written to the consumer by or on behalf of the trader, about the trader or service, that is taken into account by the consumer in deciding to contract with the trader or when making decisions after contracting, is to be binding

 - a reasonable price is to be paid for a service (unless a price has been agreed)

 - the service is to be performed within a reasonable time (unless a completion date has been agreed at the time the contract was made)

-Breaches of a consumer's rights may mean he is entitled to ask for the service to be redone, or to claim a remedy that may include a refund and/or compensation.
+Breaches of a consumer's rights may mean they are entitled to ask for the service to be redone, or to claim a remedy that may include a refund and/or compensation.

-See 'The supply of services' for more information.Back to top
+See 'Supply of services' for more information.Back to top

-The average consumer is likely to expect that he will receive the 'manufacturer's service' unless specifically told otherwise.
+The average consumer is likely to expect that they will receive the 'manufacturer's service' unless specifically told otherwise.